Adityash1991/Getting-and-Cleaning-data-project-/CodeBook.md

 Appropriately labeling the data set with descriptive variable names

-Creating a second, independent tidy data set with the average of each variable for each activity and each subject
+Creating an independent tidy data set with the average of each variable for each activity and each subject
-1. Making second tidy data set
+1. Making tidy data set
-2. Writing second tidy data set in txt file
+2. Writing tidy data set in txt file

 VARIABLES:

-1.x_train, y_train, x_test, y_test, sub_train and sub_test contain the data from the downloaded files.
+1. x_train, y_train, x_test, y_test, sub_train and sub_test contain the data from the downloaded files.

-2.x_data, y_data and sub_data merge the previous datasets to further analysis.
+2. x_data, y_data and sub_data merge the previous datasets to further analysis.

-3.features contains the correct names for the x_data dataset .
+3. features contains the correct names for the x_data dataset .

-4.merge_train contains cbind of y_train, sub_train and x_train .
+4. merge_train contains cbind of y_train, sub_train and x_train .

-5.merge_test contains cbind of y_test, sub_test and x_test.
+5. merge_test contains cbind of y_test, sub_test and x_test.